tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 ## X.509 Identity Provider

-The X.509 identify provider allows for hierarchical identities based on certificate chains.
-The provider is configured via the `X509Parameters` struct.
+The X.509 Identify Provider allows for hierarchical identities based on certificate chains.
+The provider is configured via the generic `IdentityConfiguration` struct and the X.509 Identity Provider specific `X509Parameters` struct contained within.
+Besides clients, depending on how the corresponding flags in `IdentityConfiguration` are set, the X.509 Identity Provider may also support accounts and/or domains.
-Besides clients, depending on how the provider is configured it may also support accounts and/or domains.
-Conceptually, an account is a collection of clients (usually belonging to one user) and a domain is a collection of accounts (e.g. belonging to a particular organization).

 The only credential type supported by the X509 Identity Provider is `x509` .
 An X.509 credential contains a chain of 1 or more X.509 certificates, encoded as specified in {{!I-D.ietf-mls-protocol}}.
 Certificate chains MUST be validated according to the rules in {{!RFC5280}} using the trust roots agreed upon by the (TODO: Some sort of extension dealing with trust root negotiation).

 ~~~
 struct {